Supported versions and compilers

 In addition to gcc, the model C code can also be compiled by clang.
 To change compiler, change the variable CC in e.g.

 - 32-bit compilation might require explicit installation of 32-bit libc.
 E.g. on Ubuntu:

 sudo apt-get install g++-multilib libc6-dev-i386

-- Dymola is built with Qt 5.9.0 and thereby inherits the system requirements from Qt.
-However, several xcb helper libraries are bundled with Qt (in detail, QT was built with the flag –qt-xcb) in order to reduce the system dependencies as much as possible.
+- Dymola is built with Qt 5.14.1 and thereby inherits the system requirements from Qt.
+However, several xcb helper libraries are bundled with Qt in order to reduce the system dependencies as much as possible.
 However, some libraries might still require explicit installation:

 - For rendering of jpg files, libjpeg62 must be installed.

 - For FMU export and import, the zip and unzip utilities must be installed.